benjaminsampica/benjaminsampicaStatic/content/post/agilemyths/index.md

 People, through internal and external forces, will change every day for the rest of their lives.
 Lying to ourselves and participating in _magical thinking_ by acting like this isn't happening is a core anti-pattern to being Agile.

-All too often organization's that transition will treat it like they've always treated anything else - as a project.
+All too often organizations that transition will treat it like they've always treated anything else - as a project.
 One with deliverables, specification sheets, and - most damaging - end dates.
 Unfortunately, being Agile never has an end date.

 If you’re planning on cooking eggs because you’re hungry, but then realize an egg sandwich sounds better – do you still only cook the eggs?
 No!
 You adapt, get the toaster out, grab some cheese and slap that bad boy together.
 Lots of things in real life you are already Agile about and you just don’t think about it in that way.

 All organizations are on a journey.
 Hopefully all of them know where they want to be as an organization in the future.
-Some organizations have only dirt roads to drive on which are limited in speeed and can be awfully dangerous and muddy when the weather is bad.
-Being Agile is instead driving on a concrete road - more resistant to weather and a heck of a lot more sturdy.
+Some organizations have only dirt roads to drive on which are limited in speed and can be awfully dangerous and muddy when the weather is bad.
+Being Agile is instead driving on a concrete road - more resistant to weather, a heck of a lot more sturdy, and the ability to go very fast.

 > Agile Is About Managing Projects/People Better